orionrobots/orionrobots.github.io/_posts/2013-12-03-ultrasonic-bluetooth-deluxe-kit.md

 ---
 title: The Orion Explorer 1 Ultrasonic Bluetooth deluxe kit is here
-tags: [arduino kit, bluetooth, distance sensor, electronics, explorer 1, orion explorer 1, robot building, robot kit, solderless]
+tags: [arduino kit, bluetooth, distance sensor, electronics, orion explorer 1, robot building, robot kit, solderless]
 layout: post
 ---
 Orionrobots has now restocked and is ready for new orders.
 To celebrate we now have a new combo on - [The Orion Explorer 1 Ultrasonic Bluetooth Deluxe Robot kit](http://shop.orionrobots.co.uk/products/orion-explorer-1-deluxe-kit).